The terms “gambling” and “free” don’t marry up very often, but we still feel compelled to ask: can I play slots for free?

 Sounds alluring, doesn’t it?
 Many iGaming operators will offer some sort of sign-up incentive or perhaps a customer retention offer to get people to come back – this might be some sort of reward such as £40 in free spins.

 This happens when you’re already into the game and likely will have spent some money with the slot provider.
-Let’s say, for example, you choose an online slot that’s got lots of bonus features.
+Let’s say, for example, you choose a slot site with games that have a lot of bonus features.

 A bonus symbol might appear a certain amount of times on the reels, which entitles you to “free spins”.
 These will not come out of your total pot and will award the same prizes as what you would have won if you had bet with real money.